 Through internships, students gain work experience and develop skills and an understanding of different work cultures.
 Students also develop valuable contacts or mentors from internships and possibly obtain offers of full-time employment upon graduation.
 When applying for full-time positions, employers often expect students to have gained experience from internships, part-time jobs, and campus activities.
 In addition, there are certain fields where it is essential to gain hands-on experience in order to be competitive for future full-time employment opportunities.

-Please read more about the Beyond Barnard Internship Program, which provides funding to offset the cost of unpaid internships.
+Please read more about below internship programs, which provide funding to offset the cost of unpaid internships, along with supportive programming and workshops for participants.
 Questions?
 Email firstname.lastname@example.org.

 We always encourage students to consult with Beyond Barnard before pursuing an internship.
 We can help you apply for opportunities, identify paid positions that might get you the experience you need, or help you find funding that can offset the cost of taking an unpaid internship.
 The earlier you speak with an advisor, the more we can do to partner with you in your search.
 Schedule time in Handshake, visit during walk-in hours, or email us at email@example.com.

 When an Employer Says they Require Credit for an Unpaid Internship:

 The College does not offer academic credit for internships.
 In all cases, we encourage students to work with Beyond Barnard to identify internships that align with your academic and professional goals, and that fairly compensate you for your work.
 In partnership with the Dean of Studies Office, students can petition to receive academic credit for an independent study.
 Students can address any questions about pursuing an independent study to Beyond Barnard, their academic department, and their Class Dean.